 Further learning: If you'd like to find out more about the repercussions of product recalls and the importance of robust controls and contingency plans, check out this on-demand webinar.

 There are numerous real-life examples of where recalls have been triggered together with the associated direct costs.
 However, the indirect costs associated with the impact on your brand can be as much as 4x the direct costs so the threat is very real.

 Fortunately, as we’ve just discussed, some steps can be taken to avoid or contain recalls, and technology can play a part in that resolution.

-Using solutions, such as Columbus Food, integrated with other solutions or devices can significantly improve the efficiency of the approach to manage processes and minimise recall risk.
+Using solutions, such as Aptean Food and Beverage ERP, integrated with other solutions or devices can significantly improve the efficiency of the approach to manage processes and minimise recall risk.
 However, your choice of solution cannot solve the issue in isolation if the required controls are not in place.

 Many businesses still rely on recording details in a spreadsheet or on paper, which means tracing suspect product becomes an onerous manual task that’s very time-consuming and fraught with errors.
 Those businesses that use this type of approach rely on a “recall it all” process since it’s faster and safer but involves a larger volume of product.

 However, through careful implementation of the right solution and using relevant software features, any recall scope can be narrowed whilst still ensuring public safety and transparency when it comes to meeting regulatory needs.

 Here are some specific areas that the right solution can support to manage potential recalls:

 - Management and recording of testing regimes across all inventory and production-related activities